 Sometimes, tickets for the main attractions are cheaper if booked online at least a day in advance.
 Not to mention that some activities can sell out.
-In addition, booking in advance, you can read customer reviews, compare different options, and avoid disappointment.
+In addition, by booking in advance, you can read customer reviews, compare different options, and avoid disappointment.

 TIP: For skip-the-line tickets to popular Chicago attractions and the most popular tours, we recommend checking the GetYourGuide website.
-We book all our tickets/ tours via them when we travel – the prices are good, you can read real customer reviews and easily find the best tour.
+We book all our tickets/ tours via them when we travel – the prices are good, you can read real customer reviews, and easily find the best tour.
 Furthermore, they have the most flexible cancelation policy and their customer service is amazing.
 Viator is also a good option and has a big selection of tours and tickets.

 Good to know: The most popular tour in Chicago is the Chicago River Architecture Cruise.
 No visit to Chicago would be complete without doing this.